Tutorial 14: HuggingFace Integration

 This executes cargo test live -- --nocapture --ignored, picking up any test with a _live suffix behind #[ignore].
 The tests need network access (for Hub downloads) and cache weights under ./.hf-cache/ via the HF_HOME env var.

-The parity fixtures themselves are regenerated through fdl flodl-hf parity-bert and siblings (one command per checkpoint, twelve total).
-These run a Python Docker service (hf-parity, python:3.12-slim + torch 2.8.0 CPU) to produce the reference outputs; flodl-hf then consumes the resulting safetensors files at test time.
+The parity fixtures themselves are regenerated through fdl flodl-hf parity <cell> (29 per-head commands plus fdl flodl-hf parity all to run the lot in sequence).
+These run a Python Docker service (hf-parity, python:3.12-slim + torch 2.8.0 CPU + transformers) to produce reference outputs; flodl-hf then consumes the resulting safetensors files at test time.
 Contributors rerun these when bumping checkpoint shas; end users do not need to.

 Checkpoints with only pytorch_model.bin